dmanzimul-png/alu-zero_day/README.md

-This repository is kept up to date using git pull .
+This repository is kept up to date using git pull.